Basic Facebook / Instagram Strategy And Tactics For Parts Manufacturers And Retailers

-A lot of marketers and marketing agencies advocate aggressive marketing efforts on Facebook and Instagram (well, technically “Meta” now).
-And many marketers tell brands and retailers to pour resources into Facebook and Instagram – spend money making cool creative, write clever posts, and so on.
+A lot of marketers and marketing agencies advocate aggressive marketing efforts on Facebook and Instagram (well, technically “Meta” now) and tell brands and retailers to pour resources into making cool creative, writing clever posts, and so on.

 At Spork, we see it a little differently.
 Most companies are putting too much time into Facebook and Instagram, not spending enough on ads, and fundamentally misunderstanding what these platforms are good for when it comes to selling parts and accessories.

 The vast majority of consumers do not go to Facebook or Instagram when they’re trying to solve a problem.
 If the check engine light comes on, for example, most people go to Google (or Bing or Duck Duck Go or whatever) to find answers.
 The same goes for finding a set of nice-looking wheels, a set of seat covers, and so on.
 Until consumers stop relying on search engines to find things or get answers to questions, social media won’t typically drive the kind of revenue that search can.